xweih/spacewalker/README.md

 The satellites are evenly spaced along their orbital path.
 It takes 1 minute for the astronaut team to travel between adjacent satellites (or between the ISS and the first satellite).
 Each satellite repair takes 2 minutes to complete.
-The satellites must be repaired by specific times to avoid system failures:
+The satellites must be repaired by specific times (all in Coordinated Universal Time (UTC)) to avoid system failures:
-Satellite 1: 9:19 AM
+Satellite 1: 12:19 AM
-Satellite 2: 9:19 AM
+Satellite 2: 12:19 AM
-Satellite 3: 9:25 AM
+Satellite 3: 12:25 AM
-Satellite 4: 9:30 AM
+Satellite 4: 12:30 AM
-Satellite 5: 9:20 AM
+Satellite 5: 12:20 AM
-Satellite 6: 9:35 AM
+Satellite 6: 12:35 AM
-Satellite 7: 9:17 AM
+Satellite 7: 12:17 AM
 Each satellite repair must be completed at least 5 minutes before its system failure time.
 The astronaut team can start their spacewalks at 9:00 AM from the ISS.
 Objective: